 Dogs: Hip Dysplasia, cause, and treatment

-Every dog owner wants to keep his dog happy, healthy and active and it’s their responsibility to look after them.
-Hip dysplasia in dogs is a serious condition that affects the dog breed of all kinds.
+Every dog owner wants to keep their dog happy, healthy, and active, and it's their responsibility to look after them.
+Hip dysplasia in dogs is a serious condition that affects dog breeds of all kinds.
 Hip dysplasia is a painful condition to watch for dog owners as it is for a dog itself and reduces the quality of life of dogs to a great extent.
-To keep your dog happy, active and healthy, here’s what you need to know!
+Here's what you need to know to keep your dog happy, active, and healthy!

 What is Canine hip dysplasia?